PamCatten/PamCatten/README.md

   <img src="https://komarev.com/ghpvc/?username=PamCatten&color=81bbc6&style=for-the-badge"/>
 </div>

-I'm a driven, passionate, and relentlessly curious junior software dev, with a little too much free time on my hands.
+I'm a driven, passionate, and relentlessly curious junior software dev, with too much free time on my hands.
 These days I split my time between learning new technologies, working on projects that excite me, spending time with my family, and playing the occasional video game.
 <br><br>
 I'm currently looking for in-person and remote Backend / DevOps roles, but am open to any and all opportunities that consider me a good fit.